facebook/zstd/doc/zstd_compression_format.md

 When `Repeated_Offset2` is used, it's swapped with `Repeated_Offset1`.
 If any other offset is used, it becomes `Repeated_Offset1` and the rest are shift back by one.

+In the case of an `offset_value` of 3 and the literal length of the current sequence is zero the value `Repeasted_Offset1 - 1_byte` is a new offset, becoming the lead of the offset history and the first two repeated offsets will be shifted back.

 Skippable Frames
 ----------------